davisjam/davisjam.github.io/_pages/home.md

 - Nick will intern with **Argonne National Labs** this summer.
 Congrats, Nick!
 - Purvish will intern with **Argonne National Labs** this summer.
 Congrats, Purvish!
 - Paschal will intern with **Google** this summer.
 Congrats, Paschal!
 - Article on software signing accepted to IEEE S&P Magazine.
 Congrats to Taylor, Ethan, and Kelechi!
+[Preprint](https://arxiv.org/pdf/2407.03949)
 - Socket funds research on typosquat detection in software package ecosystems.
 - Serving on the **EuroSec 2025 PC**.
 - NSF funds a travel grant to bring US-based students to ICSE 2025.
 Thank you, US taxpayers!
 - One paper accepted to **JSS'25**: Failure analysis and engineering patterns for trust and safety on social media platforms.
 Congrats to Geoff for sharing your MSc thesis with the world (and to co-author Trey)!
+[Preprint](https://davisjam.github.io//files/publications/CramerMaxamLiDavis-TrustAndSafetyEngineeringInSMPs.pdf)
 - One paper accepted to **USENIX'25**: An interview study on when, how, and why software engineers adopt software signing for provenance.
 Congrats to Kelechi and the team!
+[Preprint](https://arxiv.org/pdf/2406.08198)
 - One paper accepted to **ICSE'25**: Zero-Trust Dependencies for software supply chain security.
 Congrats to Paschal and the team!
+[Preprint](https://arxiv.org/pdf/2310.14117)
 - One paper accepted to **ISSTA'25**: We applied CodeQL to ~250 open-source repositories of high-quality embedded software and describe our experiences (700 defects!).
 Congrats to Mingjie and the team!
+[Preprint](https://arxiv.org/pdf/2310.00205)
 - One paper accepted to **ICSE-NIER'25**: Unit proofing as a software engineering approach for bounded model checking.
 Congrats to Paschal and the team!
+[Preprint](https://arxiv.org/pdf/2410.14818)
 - One paper accepted to **SERP4IoT'25**: Recommending pre-trained models for IoT devices.
 Congrats to Parth and the team!
+[Preprint](https://arxiv.org/pdf/2412.18972)
 - One paper accepted to **AAAI'25**: A tool to help musicians detect errors in their performance.
 Congrats to Ben, Purvish, Nick, and the team!
+[Preprint](https://arxiv.org/pdf/2501.02030)
 - Two papers accepted to **WACV'25**: (1) optimizing token pruning approaches for edge devices, and (2) evaluating multi-stream architectures for vision transformer.
 Congrats to Nick, Purvish, and the team!
+[Preprint 1](https://arxiv.org/pdf/2409.07613), [Preprint 2](https://arxiv.org/pdf/2407.05941)

 ## 2024